Multi-channel content delivery

 - Incorporate user data like first names, location-based visuals, or loyalty status for a more tailored experience.

-For more details, see Step 2: Add personalization and other enhancements to a named transformation.
+For more details, see Add personalization and other enhancements to a named transformation.

 For more personalization ideas for email campaigns, see Visual Differentiators.